 Insurance companies, financial lenders or employers may require proof that a student was or is currently enrolled at Penn State.
 An academic verification provides proof of enrollment, graduation, student status, and other related information.

-Currently enrolled students may use “Enrollment Verification” under other academics in LionPATH Self Service.
+Currently, enrolled students may use “Enrollment Verification” under other academics in LionPATH Self Service.
 The student may print an unofficial copy and mail it to the requesting agency.
-Or the student may request an official verification, containing the University Registrar’s signature and University Seal on security paper, to be mailed to the specified address via first class U.S. mail within three business days.
+Or the student may request an official verification, containing the University Registrar’s signature and University seal on security paper, to be mailed to the specified address via first class U.S. mail within three business days.

 Because of the volume of requests received, the Office of the University Registrar is unable to complete agency-supplied verification forms.
 Rather, the official University academic verification statement can be attached to the original agency-supplied form.
 All other parties may contact the National Student Clearinghouse for verification of students' enrollment and degree information.